joshlevinson/Sample-WP2Markdown/Resources/policy-requirements.md

  Only customers who follow all best practice recommendations can expect perfect deliverability.
 Even if you are an existing customer, please take a moment to see how many of the following practices you currently follow.
 These are the easiest ways for you to ensure stable deliverability, and have been divided into recommendations for email campaigns and for list hygiene. **Campaign-specific Recommendations** The following tips and tricks might seem obvious, but can significantly improve your deliverability rates and customer engagement.

-- Include a request to â&#128;&#152;add the sender to the address book or safe sender list'.
+- Include a request to ‘add the sender to the address book or safe sender list'.
 This enables the image content of your email to be automatically displayed the next time they receive an email from you.
 This easily and drastically increases your open rates, reputation and subsequently deliverability performance.
 - Place the unsubscribe link at the top of the email.
 Avoid low contrast combinations, e.g. light grey text on dark grey background, so that the link is visible and accessible to all recipients.
 The more accessible the unsubscribe link is, the more your recipients will trust you (knowing they can opt out at any time) and the **fewer** complaints and unsubscribes you will receive.
 - Use Personalization.
 This is an easy and effective way to engage with your recipients, increasing their trust, response rates and as a consequence your reputation and deliverability.
 - Balance your Text and HTML/Image content ratio.
 Aim for your email to be comprised of 50% text and 50% HTML/images, but the more text content you have the better.